Skip to main content

 Workflow Signatures

 A signature is derived automatically at compile time from the workflow's persisted contract: step keys, wait keys, timeout, and input/output types.
 The runtime stamps each run with the version and signature.
 On resume, the handler must match the exact version and signature the run was started with.
-If you add, remove, or rename steps, the signature changes — deploy a new version for the updated handler and mark the old version deprecated until its in-flight runs drain.
+If you add, remove, or rename steps, the signature changes — deploy a new version for the updated handler and set the old version to status = "deprecated" until its in-flight runs drain.

 Compile-Time Enforcement